Chronic care management

-Chronic care management encompasses the oversight and education activities conducted by health care provider to help patients with long term illness and health conditions such as diabetes, hypertension, lupus, multiple sclerosis, and stopping of breathing during asleep learn to understand their condition and live successfully with it.
-This term is equivalent to disease management for long term conditions.
-The work involves motivating patients to persist in necessary therapies and interventions and helping them to achieve an satisfyingly and well-begin life.
+Chronic care management encompasses the oversight and education activities conducted by health care provider to help patients with long term illness while empowering patients to understand their condition and live successfully with it.
+Chronic conditions involving management can include diabetes, hypertension, lupus, multiple sclerosis, and sleep apnea.
+Chronic care management is equivalent to disease management for long term conditions.
+The work involves motivating patients to persist in necessary therapies and interventions and helping them to achieve a satisfyingly and well-begin life.

 Chronic care and the medical system

 Historically, there has been little coordination across the multiple settings, providers and treatments of chronic illness care.
 In addition, the treatments for chronic diseases are often complicated, making it difficult for patients to comply with treatment protocols.

 Effective medical care usually requires longer visits to the doctor's office than is common in acute care.
 Moreover, in treating chronic illnesses, the same intervention, whether medical or behavioral, may differ in effectiveness depending on when in the course of the illness the intervention is suggested.
 Fragmentation of care is a risk for patients with chronic diseases, because frequently multiple chronic diseases coexist, a phenomenon known as multimorbidity.
 Necessary interventions can require input from multiple specialists that may not usually work together, and to be effective, they require close, careful coordination.
 Research has shown that highly fragmented care for Medicare beneficiaries with multiple chronic conditions are more likely to present in emergency rooms and be admitted than others.

 As a consequence, patients with chronic conditions can fare poorly in the current acute-care model of care delivery.

 Historically, reimbursement has been challenging for care coordination services.
 Medicare recently started paying for services related to chronic care management.
 Medicare pays a monthly fee for patients who consent to treatment for a minimum of 20 minutes of telehealth services.